 Social Media and Client-Attorney Privilege

 Social media can jeopardize the confidentiality of communication between clients and attorneys.
-Privileged communications can potentially be exposed through careless online sharing.
+Privileged communications, which are meant to remain private and protected, can unintentionally be exposed through careless online sharing, leading to significant legal repercussions.

 Risks of Social Media: